AllieRobinson/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+      Client-side routing means that one request is made to the server and then the browser has all of the information for the entire website.
+Server-side routing means that a request is made to the server each time you load a new page on a website.
+Client-side routing may therefore take longer on the initial load time than server-side routing, but then have shorter load times than server-side routing when you click on links that take you to different pages.

 - [ ] What does HTTP stand for?

+      HyperText Transfer Protocol

 - [ ] What does CRUD stand for?

+      C - Create
+      R - Retrieve
+      U - Update
+      D - Delete

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      C - Post
+      R - Get
+      U - Put
+      D - Delete

 - [ ] Mention three tools we can use to make AJAX requests.

+      Axios allows us to make AJAX requests through functions that use get, put, post, etc. You can also use fetch from JavaScript.

 ## Project Set Up